MatheusHH/credit_card_validator/README.md

     ValidateCard.brand_name(number).to_s.tr("_"," ").capitalize

-and you will get humanized name
+and you will get humanized name.
+It will return false for invalid numbers!

 Current Card Brand Names: